Alabama in the American Civil War: Congressional delegations

 Deputies from the first seven states to secede formed the first two sessions of the 1861 Provisional Confederate Congress.
 Alabama sent William Parish Chilton Sr., Jabez Lamar Monroe Curry, Thomas Fearn (resigned March 16, 1861, after first session; replaced by Nicholas Davis Jr.), Stephen Fowler Hale, David Peter Lewis (resigned March 16, 1861, after first session; replaced by Henry Cox Jones), Colin John McRae, John Gill Shorter (resigned November 1861; replaced by Cornelius Robinson), Robert Hardy Smith, and Richard Wilde Walker.

 The bicameral First Confederate Congress (1862–64) included two senators from Alabama—Clement Claiborne Clay and William Lowndes Yancey (died July 23, 1863; replaced by Robert Jemison Jr.).
 Representing Alabama in the House of Representatives were Thomas Jefferson Foster, William Russell Smith, John Perkins Ralls, Jabez Lamar Monroe Curry, Francis Strother Lyon, William Parish Chilton Sr., David Clopton, James Lawrence Pugh, and Edmund Strother Dargan.

 Alabama's two senators in the Second Confederate Congress (1864–65) were Robert Jemison Jr., and Richard Wilde Walker.
 Representatives were Thomas Jefferson Foster, William Russell Smith, Marcus Henderson Cruikshank, Francis Strother Lyon, William Parish Chilton Sr., David Clopton, James L. Pugh, and James Shelton Dickinson.
 The CSA Congress refused to seat Representative-elect W.R.W.
 Cobb because he was an avowed Unionist; therefore his district was not represented.

 War practices

 War practices were controversial, with land mines at Fort Blakeley exploding on Union troops even after the battle ended.
 Almost immediately after the Confederacy surrendered, there were allegations that some Confederate soldiers were shot by the Union colored troops, however these allegations were never proven.
 Available evidence indicates that some Union soldiers may have fired on Confederates who had surrendered but there was no large scale massacre.

 Aftermath

 Following the end of the Civil War, Alabama was part of the Third Military District.

+Results by county in the 1884 United States presidential election, explicitly indicating the percentage of the winning candidate in each county.
+Shades of blue are for Cleveland (Democratic), shades of red are for Blaine (Republican), shades of green are for Butler (Straight Greenback), and shades of yellow are for bolting electors (Whig Republican).

+Northern Alabama voters sided with Republican Party for decades after the Civil War, while central and southern Alabama was part of the Solid South for the Democratic Party.

+Results by county in the 1928 United States presidential election, explicitly indicating the margin of victory for the winning candidate.
+Shades of red are for Hoover (Republican) and shades of blue are for Smith (Democratic), and shades of green are for "Other(s)" (Non-Democratic/Non-Republican), gray indicates zero recorded votes, and white indicates territories not elevated to statehood.